 You’ll find the Bank of America ATM at M&M World: 3785 S Las Vegas Blvd, Las Vegas, NV 89109 and one right outside Freemont Street 300 S 4th St #200, Las Vegas, NV 89101.

 Alternatively, take a no-fee credit card like the Tandem card designed for people travelling to pay for all of your purchases.

 The Vegas Explorer Pass

-PRO TIP: Buy the pass online to save time and hassle.
+PRO TIP: Buy the pass online to save time and hassle and to save money in Vegas.
 To buy the Las Vegas Explorer pass, click here to go to the official website.
 The pass is valid for 12 months from the date of purchase.

 How it works: The Las Vegas Explorer Pass is a multi-attraction card where you can choose to visit 3, 4, 5, or 7 top attractions all for ONE low price, including the High Roller, the Eiffel Tower, a Hoover Dam tour and more.
 You also have the option to include a free Hop On Hop Off Bus Tour to enjoy at your leisure.
 For those not renting a car, this is a great way to get around Las Vegas.

 Step 1: Choose the pass which best suits your trip.
 You can visit 3, 4, 5 or 7 different attractions for one low price.
 Save up to 60% off vs. paying at the gate.
 You can click here to purchase your Vegas Pass from the official website.

 Step 2: Download your pass instantly on any mobile device.
 Or you can print your pass at home.